9 New Year Health Resolutions for a Healthier and Happier Year Ahead

 If you plan to use the private sector in Hong Kong, it is highly recommended to have good medical coverage.
 Hong Kong’s private health system is one of the most expensive in the world.
 If you have health insurance, check now if you understand what is covered and what is not.

-If you are unfamiliar with this territory, need someone to explain your current coverage or need insurance, we recommend getting assistance from our partners AD MediLink.
-They are healthcare experts and provide medical insurance solutions to individuals, families and companies.
+If you are unfamiliar with this territory, need someone to explain your current coverage or need insurance, we recommend getting assistance from our partners Alea.
+They are healthcare advisors and provide medical insurance solutions for yourself, your family or your team.

 New Year Resolution 5 – Test Your DNA for Health Insights